petrvanblokland/DesignDesignSpace/Program2018.md

 Special emphasis is on how to design the process to write software for designers.
 This aspect makes the project of 4 weeks into a real study, different from online courses “Python scripting”.

-*Online workshops build up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*
+*The online workshop builds up from an intensive mixture of personal hangouts, group hangouts, live online presentations by teachers and students, code and document sharing through GitHub and presentations through documents and movies.*

 *Each study concludes with an online presentation hangout to all participants and guests and results that can be made public will remain visible through the website of the project.*